my-language-skills/simple-metadata/README.md

 ```

 ### Changelog
+### 1.4.3
+Changes in this version are related ONLY to Pressbooks use case.
+* **ADDITIONS**
+	 * Extends and modifies functionality in Book admin 'Book type' metabox for course, book options and for front-matter, back-matter.

+* **REMOVED**
+Disabled by commenting out.
+	 * Network admin locations metabox which enables/disables printing metadata for selected post-type.
+	 * Book(site) admin locations metabox which enables/disables printing metadata for selected post-type.

+* **List of Files revised**
+	 * smd-posts-related-content.php
+	 * smd-set-page-metaboxes.php
+	 * documentation

 ### 1.4.2
 * **ADDITIONS**
 	 * Admin metabox related to set book type option (Book/Course/Default) that modifies metadata print.